-- B. All contest entries must be received by the National Grange Lecturer by September 1, 2024.
-Send entries to: Tom Gwin, National Lecturer, PO Box 1186, Olympia WA 98507 - C. Any entries received after the deadline will not be judged.
-However, all entries received will be exhibited at the 158th National Grange convention in Bettendorf, lowa. - D. The quilt block you enter in the contest for judging must be made by you. - E. There is no limit on the number of quilt blocks a person may submit, but you must choose one quilt block per person to be judged.
-F. All entries will be retained by the National Grange to be made into finished quilts and other items to be sold at a later date. - G. A 2024 Quilt Block Contest Entry Form must be completed for the block to be judged.
+B. All contest entries must be received by the National Grange Lecturer by September 1, 2025.
+Send entries to: Tom Gwin, National Lecturer, PO Box 1186, Olympia WA 98507

+C. Any entries received after the deadline will not be judged.

+D. The quilt block you enter in the contest for judging must be made by you.

+E. There is no limit on the number of quilt blocks a person may submit, but you must choose a maximum of two quilt blocks per person to be judged.

+F. All entries will be retained by the National Grange to be made into finished quilts and other items to be sold at a later date.

+G. A 2025 Quilt Block Contest Entry Form must be completed for the block to be judged.